windwish/SwBuilder/README.md

 It works mainly by substituting page contents and partials into templates, so you don't need to update every page when you modify your template or partials.

+SwBuilder is the easiest way to build your own static website with no or very little knowledge of web designing.
+It i so easy that even a beginner who only know how to use a computer can build it's very own website which he or she can host.

 Features
 ----